nuxeo/nuxeo/scripts/README.md

         {"acknowledged":true}

-4. Copy the documents to the new index
+4. Copy the documents to the new index:

         stream2es es --source http://localhost:9200/nuxeo --target http://localhost:9200/nuxeo-new